ryan-h/DependencyInjection.ServiceFactory/README.md

 }
 ```

-*Note: The `serviceProvider` is not required to be used but is included to provide access to the service container, if needed.*

 ## Usage

-When another service has a dependency on `IExampleService`, the `Create()` method on the service factory will be invoked and the returned instance will be used by the container to provide the service.
+When another service has a dependency on `IExampleService`, the `Create()` method on the service factory will be invoked and the returned instance will be used by the service container to inject the service.

 The `Create()` method will be invoked depending on the lifetime defined for the service.
 For example, using the default *Singleton*, the method will only be invoked once, and the returned instance will be used for all subsequent requests.
 See the documentation on [service lifetimes](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2#service-lifetimes) for more details.

-Basically, this extension mixes the benefits of dependency injection with the dynamic implementation of a service instance.

 ## Example